-In addition to our expertise in expropriation law, our Toronto expropriation lawyers work with a group of specialists (i.e., land appraisers, and business loss valuators) that have expertise in the area of expropriation.
+In addition to our expertise in expropriated properties, our Toronto Expropriation lawyers work with a group of specialists (i.e., land appraisers, and business loss valuators) that have expertise in the area of expropriation.

-Our Toronto Expropriation Lawyers are experts in expropriated land disputes.
+Our Toronto Expropriation Lawyers are experts in expropriated property and land disputes.

 Land and business owners are entitled to various forms of compensation resulting from the expropriation of land.
-Few lawyers have extensive knowledge of the Expropriation Act.
-Contact our expropriation lawyer today for more information.
+Few Expropriation lawyers have extensive knowledge of the Expropriation Act.
+Contact our law Firm today for more information about our services.

-Expropriations can involve permanent purchases of fee simple interests in land (full taking or partial taking of land).
-In other words, the government will involuntarily purchase your property, and you, as property or business owner, are obliged to accept this decision.
-Recent changes in 2020 in Ontario to the Building Transit Faster Act, has expedited the expropriation process, allowing the government to bypass the ‘hearing of necessity’ process, which previously allowed property owners to challenge the reasonableness of the expropriation.
+Property Expropriation can involve permanent purchases of fee simple interests in land (full taking or partial taking of land).
+In other words, the expropriating authority will involuntarily purchase your property, and you, as property or business owner, are obliged to accept this decision.
+Recent changes in 2020 in Ontario to the Building Transit Faster Act, has expedited the process, allowing the government authority to bypass the ‘hearing of necessity’ process, which previously allowed property owners to challenge the reasonableness of the expropriation.

 A business owner or landowner that is expropriated is entitled to various forms of compensation, including: